 Twisted, overcrowded, or crooked teeth are the most notable symptoms of an uneven bite as they have the ability to disfigure a smile or the midline of your face.

 Patients with uneven teeth alignment constantly suffer from migraine headaches caused by the teeth and jaw muscles straining to work.

 Uneven Wear or Tooth Sensitivity

-Patients with an uneven bite will suffer from irregular teeth wear.
+Patients with an uneven bite will suffer from irregular tooth wear.
 Enamel wares away much more quickly on tooth spots that go through forced grinding.

 Loose or Failing Dental Work

-Tooth loss and cavities are a common issue when dealing with improperly aligned teeth surfaces that clash against themselves.
+Tooth loss and cavities are common issues when dealing with improperly aligned tooth surfaces that clash against themselves.

 How to test if your bite is misaligned

 A ‘clench test’ offers the best way to test your bite.
 Firstly, a clench test has the ability to show if you have an uneven bite in the form of an overbite, underbite, crossbite or open bite through distinct discomfort on any part of the teeth.
 Secondly, a clench test has the ability to highlight tooth sensitivity as continued grinding wears out enamel, consequently reducing sensitivity.

 Realigning teeth treatment is based on a recommendation.
 Depending on the symptoms experienced by the patient and the history of the current problem, teeth alignment treatment may be conducted in three primary ways.